YukiAtsusaka/logical/README.md

 </details>

 ## Core Idea
-The logical model of minority representation states that the probability that a minority candidate runs for office is equal to the probability that the minority candidate wins the race, which in turn is a Cumulative Distribution Function (CDF) of the standard normal distribution of a square-root of a product of two terms (MC) minus 50.
+The logical model of minority representation states that the probability that a minority candidate runs for office is equal to the estimated probability that the minority candidate wins the race.
+This estimated probability in turn is the standard normal CDF (Cumulative Distribution Function) of a square-root of a product of two terms (MC) minus 50.

-Semi-formally, **Pr(Minority Runs) = Pr(Minority Wins) = &Phi;( &Sqrt;(MC)- 50)**, where
+Semi-formally, **Pr(Minority Runs) = Pr(Minority Wins) = &Phi;( &Sqrt;(MC)- 50)**,

+where

 - **C** : % minority voters in the electorate
+    + C represents the racial margin of victory (see below) in the presence of extreme racial polarization
 - **M** : (adjusted) racial margin of victory
     = (V<sub>t-1</sub><sup>M</sup> - V<sub>t-1</sub><sup>W</sup>) + 50
     + **V<sub>t-1</sub><sup>M</sup>** : the vote share of the "top" (most vote-earning) minority candidate in the most recent election (at time "t-1")